Bison Shank 3" Marrow Bones

-Recreational Bison Marrow Bones cut into approximately 3" inch pieces and each case contains approximately 11 bones.
+Recreational Bison Marrow Bones cut into approximately 3" inch pieces.

 The bones provide mental stimulation and are great licking and gnawing.

 The shorter cut allows your pup to lick the bone marrow from the center of the bone.
 The bone marrow is treasured for high fat and nutritional content.

 Delicious bone broth can be made by slow-cooking the entire bone.

 Bison is an excellent protein to use for rotational feeding and packed full of flavor.
 Your furbabies will love having bison added to their meal plan.

 Bison protein is one of the richest natural sources of CoQ10 and has a higher concentration of iron and essential fatty acids.
 Compared to commercial beef, bison is leaner, lower in cholesterol and higher in protein content.